panzergame/gcodesender/README.md

 python3 gcodesender.py /dev/ttyUSB0 -s -f piece.ngc
 ```

 `/dev/ttyUSB0` stands for your USB serial and `-f piece.ngc` for your gcode command file.
-Options `-s` allows to enter an interactive command interface for homing before sending file, it can be exited with command `co` to continue.
+Options `-s` allows to enter an interactive command interface for homing before sending file, it can be exited with command `co` or Ctrl+D to continue.

 ## 🤝 Contributing